Who has the right to come and live as a family in Belgium?

 Certain family members of Belgian or foreign nationals legally residing in Belgium have the right to come and live with their families in Belgium, under certain conditions.
 The right to family reunification for these family members must be recognised if they prove, with documents, that the conditions for family reunification are met.

 The conditions for family reunification are determined by nationality, age, family relationship (marriage, partnership or lineage) and the residence status of the person entitled to family reunification (limited residence, unrestricted residence, beneficiary of international protection, etc.).

-Under certain conditions, there is a possibility to come to Belgium for a short stay in order to make concrete plans for a marriage or legal partnership, and then apply for residency in the context of family reunification.
+Good to know: under certain conditions, it is possible to come to Belgium to carry out a marriage or legal partnership project and then apply for residence as part of family reunification.

-Read more about the visa for marriage or cohabitation in Belgium.
+Read more about visa with the purpose of marriage or legal cohabitation in Belgium visa for marriage or cohabitation in Belgium.